- Home

 -

-Improved sexual function and comfort
+Improved sexual function and comfort.
+Enabling normal sexual function

 -

-Permanent results – no ongoing treatments required
+Permanent results – no ongoing treatments required.

 Procedure Overview